vantezzen/vowserdb/README.md

 It is written purely in PHP without any frameworks, additional services or deamons.

 # installation
-You can install vowserdb manually or with composer.<br />
+You can install vowserdb manually or with composer.
 ## install manually
 Move the "vowserdb.php" script to your project folder and include it via